csg-tokyo/bytespresso/src/test/npbench3cg/Readme.md

     x = dsl.vector();
     z = dsl.vector();

 `dsl` refers to an object representing a vector DSL (domain specific language).
+We call it *a language* but actually it is a library providing a language-like programming interface.
+Since such a library is often categorized into an embedded (or library-based) DSL, we also call it a DSL.
+`mat` is a matrix object and `p`, `q`, ... are vector objects.
+They are provided by the vector DSL library.
+See `Matrix.java` and `Vector.java` for details.
+They represent a matrix or a vector on multiple MPI processes and support basic arithmetic methods.
+They encapsulate all MPI communication necessary for computing these methods.

 Then the program translates the `run` method of a `Runner` object into a C program:

     cg.dsl.compile(new Runner(cg));